halilozercan/BetterVideoPlayer/README.md

 // EasyVideoPlayer.RIGHT_ACTION_NONE:    the default, hides all right actions.
-// EasyVideoPlayer.RIGHT_ACTION_SUBMIT:  shows a textual 'Submit' button, invokes the onSubmit() callback method. player.setRightAction(int);
+// EasyVideoPlayer.RIGHT_ACTION_SUBMIT:  shows a textual 'Submit' button, invokes the onSubmit() callback method.
+// EasyVideoPlayer.RIGHT_ACTION_LABEL:   shows a textual label that can be customized with setCustomLabelText(CharSequence) and setCustomLabelTextRes(int);
+player.setRightAction(int);

 // Defaults to true.
 The controls fade out when playback starts.